Does ROCKSOLAR Offer Free Shipping?

 - Do not disassemble or reassemble this unit.

 - Do not drop, place heavy objects on, or allow a strong impact on this unit.

-- This appliance is not intended for use by persons (including children) with reduced physical, sensory or mental capabilities, or lack of experience and knowledge unless they have been given supervision or instruction concerning use of the appliance by a person responsible for their safety.
+- This appliance is not intended for use by persons (including children) with reduced physical, sensory or mental capabilities or lack of experience and knowledge unless they have been given supervision or instruction concerning the use of the appliance by a person responsible for their safety.

-- Children should be supervised to ensure that they do not play with the appliance.
+- Children should be supervised to ensure they do not play with the appliance.

 - Do not cover the device with towels, clothing, and other items.

 - The unit may become hot when charging.
 This is normal.
 Use caution when handling.